 Replacing a service line requires digging down to the water main in the street and installing a new copper service line from the main all the way into the house.
 It does require excavating a trench to reach the line which usually runs from the house under the lawn and the parkway out to the street.
-When the trench is open, the old lead line will be removed and a new copper service line will be installed and a water meter will be installed if there was not already one there to help save money on water bills.
+When the trench is open, the old lead line will be removed and a new copper service line will be installed along with a water meter to help save money on water bills.

-If you live in a house or two-flat built before 1986, there is a high likelihood that your service line is lead unless it was replaced during renovation or an addition.
+If you live in a house or two-flat built before 1986, there is a high likelihood that your water service line is made of lead unless it was replaced during renovation or an addition.

-Chicago has commissioned an ongoing technical report to help us understand what it would take to replace the city’s almost 400,000 lead service lines that transport water from the water main in the street into homes.
-Meanwhile, the City has announced two new lead service line replacement programs for homeowners who would like to replace their lead service lines.
+Chicago has released a report to help us understand what it will take to replace the city’s almost 400,000 lead service lines.
+Service lines are the pipes that transport water from the water main in the street into homes.
+Meanwhile, the City is taking applications for two lead service line replacement programs for homeowners who would like to replace their lead service lines.

 Determine if you have a lead service line.
-How To Determine Your Service Line Material provides a few easy steps to determine if your service line is lead.
+Check your service line for lead provides a few easy steps to determine if your service line is lead.

 * Additional permits and permit fees may be required from other agencies, such as IDOT, depending on the location of the home.

 Meet with the contractor prior to commencing work to review how the work will be done and how much restoration will be performed.

 The contractor will complete the LSLR and meter installation, if necessary.
 A City Inspector will review the installation, and Water Management Staff will connect the new service line into the water main.
 Flush your water per instructions.
 Using filters that are NSF-53 certified to remove lead is recommended for the first three months after any construction work.

 Receive free follow-up lead testing of your water by calling 311 or going to chicagowaterquality.org to have a kit mailed to you.